DirectDM/directdm-py/README.md

 **DirectDM**: a python package for dark matter direct detection
 =====

-`directdm` takes the Wilson coefficients of relativistic operators that couple DM to the SM quarks, leptons, and gauge bosons and matches them onto a non-relativistic Galilean invariant EFT in order to caclulate the direct detection scattering rates.
+`directdm` takes the Wilson coefficients of relativistic operators that couple DM to the SM quarks, leptons, and gauge bosons and matches them onto a non-relativistic Galilean invariant EFT in order to calculate the direct detection scattering rates.

 You can get the latest version of `directdm` on [`github`](https://directdm.github.io).